iDereje/Java_From_Zero_To_Hero/README.md

 ## Contact

-If you have any questions or feedback about this repository, please feel free to reach out to us at derejeisack@gmail.com.
-We appreciate your interest in learning Java and look forward to hearing from you!
+If you have any questions or feedback about this repository, please feel free to reach out to me at derejeisack@gmail.com.
+I appreciate your interest in learning Java and look forward to hearing from you!